Chart Color Schemes

 Melba shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-The area's educational profile stands out regionally with university qualification rates of 40.3% among residents aged 15+, exceeding the Australian average of 30.4%.
-Bachelor degrees lead at 23.9%, followed by postgraduate qualifications at 11.9% and graduate diplomas at 4.5%.
-Trade and technical skills are prominent, with 29.5% of residents aged 15+ holding vocational credentials – advanced diplomas at 11.4% and certificates at 18.1%.
+The area's educational profile is notable regionally with university qualification rates of 40.3% among residents aged 15+, surpassing the Australian average of 30.4%.
+Bachelor degrees are most prevalent at 23.9%, followed by postgraduate qualifications (11.9%) and graduate diplomas (4.5%).
+Vocational credentials are also prominent, with 29.5% of residents aged 15+ holding such qualifications – advanced diplomas account for 11.4% while certificates make up 18.1%.

-Educational participation is notably high, with 31.7% of residents currently enrolled in formal education, including 12.0% in primary education, 7.5% in secondary education, and 5.8% pursuing tertiary education.
+Educational participation is high, with 31.7% of residents currently enrolled in formal education.
+This includes 12.0% in primary education, 7.5% in secondary education, and 5.8% pursuing tertiary education.

 Frequently Asked Questions - Education